wp-plugins/photo-gallery/readme.txt

 Advertisement position.
 Choose the positioning of the advertisement from the available 9 options.

 5.4 Lightbox
 5.4.1 Ligthbox dimensions.
-Define the width and height of the lightbox.
+Define the width and height of the lightbox which will be displayed with some of the gallery and album views.
 5.4.2 Lightbox effect.
-Select the effect which will be applied to the slideshow of images in the lightbox.
+Select the effect which will be applied to the slideshow of gallry images in the lightbox.
 5.4.3 Interval.
 Provide the time interval between the display of slideshow images in seconds.
 5.4.4 Enable filmstrip.
-Choose whether to include the filmstrip of images in the lightbox or not.
+Choose whether to include the filmstrip of gallery or album images in the lightbox or not.
 5.4.5 Filmstrip height.
 Define the height of the filmstrip in pixels.
 5.4.6 Enable control buttons.
 Choose whether to display control buttons in the lightbox or not.
 5.4.7 Enable fullscreen.
 Choose whether to have a possibility of entering Fullscreen from the lightbox or not.
 5.4.8 Enable comments.
-Choose whether to display comments with the images or not.
+Choose whether to display comments with the gallery images or not.
 5.4.9 Enable Captcha for comments.
 Choose whether to have Captcha field for the possibility of adding comments as a human verification or not.
 5.4.10 Enable original image display button.
 Choose whether to allow displaying original images upon clicking the button or not.
 5.4.11 Enable image download.
-Choose whether to allow downloading the images or not.
+Choose whether to allow downloading the gallery images or not.
 5.4.12 Enable Facebook button.
-Choose whether to display Facebook share button with the images or not.
+Choose whether to display Facebook share button with the gallery images or not.
 5.4.13 Enable Twitter button.
-Choose whether to display twit button with the images or not.
+Choose whether to display twit button with the gallery images or not.
 5.4.14 Enable Google+ button.
-Choose whether to display Google+ share button with the images or not.
+Choose whether to display Google+ share button with the gallery images or not.

 5.5 Album Options
 5.5.1 Number of album columns.
 Provide the maximum number of columns to be displayed within a single album.